HubSpot/BuckyServer/README.md

 ### Format

-If you are interested in writing new clients, the format of metric data is the same as is used by statsd:
+If you are interested in writing new clients, there are two endpoints for inbound data.
+The default endpoint uses the same format as statsd:

+default endpoint: `{hostname}:{port}/v1/{appRoot}` uses

 ```
 <metric name>:<metric value>|<unit>[@<sample rate>]